Sessions

 Audience: Trustees and public library managers/staff

-Presented by: Tammy Oliphant, Danielle Allard and Kyle Day
+Presented by: Tami Oliphant, Danielle Allard and Kylie Day

 Description: The Patron-Perpetrated Sexual Harassment (PPSH) in Libraries research project investigates the sexual harassment of library workers by the patrons they serve.
 Although PPSH is a topic that has not been well studied in libraries, our 2021 national survey conducted with 505 library workers across Canada, revealed that 93% of library workers have been sexually harassed at work (Oliphant, Allard, Lieu, & Mallach, 2021).
 PPSH happens in-person, over the phone, online, outside of the workplace, and in every corner of the library.
 Library workers contend with different types of harassment ranging from being told inappropriate “jokes” to being asked out on dates to being stalked, touched, yelled at, and sexually assaulted.
 Library workers also reported that they consider policy interventions and training as valuable tools to address PPSH and workplace safety.
 In order to address this serious workplace issue, this presentation will report preliminary findings from our most recent survey, distributed specifically to Canadian public library systems asking them about their PPSH related policies, procedures, reporting processes, and training.
 Our findings demonstrate that while only about 25% of public libraries have policies and/or training in place that specifically addresses PPSH, libraries have a wide range of related and supporting policies, procedures, reporting, and training approaches that can address PPSH.
 The purpose of this presentation is both to share information about the PPSH policies and procedures that public libraries presently use and to initiate a rich discussion amongst attendees about PPSH related best practices.
 Working with and learning from public libraries, our project goal is to better understand existing policies and procedures in order to provide support, education and training, and related recommendations on this topic.